Symphonies by Pyotr Ilyich Tchaikovsky: Russian versus Western

 In a Western piece, after the first theme is introduced and harmony propels the music forward, it modulates to introduce a second theme in a contrasting musical key.
 The two themes then interact and the composition grows as an organic creation.
 Tension continues building as this thematic dialogue becomes increasingly complex.
 This dialogue or interchange eventually propels the piece to a climactic point of resolution.
 Kamarinskaya does not follow this pattern.
 Nor can it.
 The ostinato melody of the second song will not allow any motivic development without distorting the character of the piece.
 Glinka therefore uses the principle of repetition from folk song to allowing the musical structure to unfold.
 He repeats the theme 75 times, all the while varying the accompaniment—the instrumental timbres, harmonization and counterpoint—in a technique that Brown, Francis Maes and other musicologists call "changing backgrounds."
+By following this approach, Glinka preserves the original character of the dance and complements it with creative variations to sustain listener interest.
+However, because there is no thematic growth, the music remains static.
+It does not move forward as a Western piece of music would.

+Simply adopting Germanic principles of formal musical organization was not going to solve the problem.
+Not only did Russian music refuse to cooperate with them but neither did the Russian creative mind.
+As Modest Mussorgsky phrased it, "The German, when he thinks, will first examine and explore, then make his conclusion: our [Russian] brother will first make his conclusion, then amuse himself with examination and exploration."
+Tchaikovsky's exposure to and love of Russian folk-song, according to Cooper, "formed the background for all his other music experience, a subconscious musical atmosphere in which all other musical experiences were saturated," and Brown notes that Tchaikovsky's "natural ability to think in terms of organic symphonic procedures"—in other words, in the ability to "examine and explore, then make his conclusion"—"was certainly limited."
+The situation was not merely one of preoccupation with cause over effect, Brown writes, but also of an inability to connect cause with effect.
+"For just as it seems difficult for the Russian musical theorist to apply his active, controlled intelligence to the scrutiny of an imaginitive concept," he adds, "so it seems difficult for the Russian composer to harness his active, controlled intelligence to the unfolding of that imaginitive concept—as Bach had done so pre-eminently in the fugue, or the classical masters in the symphony."